community-led-design/kit/src/resources/synthesizing-co-design-outcomes.md

 * Currently happening (eg. what is the current experience of getting onto disability benefits?)
 * What you want to happen in the future (eg. what would the ideal experience of getting onto disability benefits be?)

-The base layer of a journey map the action of what is happening at each step of the experience.
+The base layer of a journey map describes the action of what is happening at each step of the experience.
 You can add "layers" onto a journey map, like layers of a cake.
 For example - at each step of the experience, you can also describe:

-* What are you thinking?
+* What you are thinking
-* What are you feeling?
+* What you are feeling
-* What is challenging?
+* What you find challenging
-* What seems like an opportunity?
+* What seems like an opportunity

 **When is it useful**